 The RPA industry has been around for about a decade.
-However, only a small percentage of companies take advantage of automation.
+However, only a small percentage of companies take advantage of hiring digital workers.
 Why?

 Companies have 3 main pain points concerning RPA adoption.
 These are: